JerryI/wljs-docs/docs/frontend/Tutorial/Dynamics.md

 ![](../../imgs/architecturep.excalidraw.svg)

 Some expressions are meant for to be executed on frontend, i.e. not defined on the Kernel, then a user do not need to specify explicitly what and when should happen.
-In other cases, a user can use `Hold` attribute or `CreateFrontEndObject` to tell explicitly Wolfram Kernel pass an expression without evaluation to the frontend.
+In other cases, a user can use `Offload` (or `Hold`, but it is not recommended) attribute or `CreateFrontEndObject` to tell explicitly Wolfram Kernel pass an expression without evaluation to the frontend.
 Therefore one can play around with a way of splitting your code-base to archive the maximum flexibility and performance.

 :::tip
 Always keep in mind, which part of code executes on Wolfram Kernel (server) and what is delegated to the frontend (browser).
 This is the only way to write predictable and good performing code